Part 3: Access Reports and Graphs

 2. Zoom To Castle_Rock_Teleport ().

-3. Zoom out enough to see CR_FOV's () field-of-view.
+3. Zoom out enough to see CR_FOV's () field of view.

 1. Insert a Satellite () object using the From Standard Object Database () method.